Schooner: Uses

 Schooners were built primarily for cargo, passengers, and fishing.

 The Norwegian polar schooner Fram was used by both Fridtjof Nansen and Roald Amundsen in their explorations of the poles.

-Bluenose was both a successful fishing boat and a racer.
-America, eponym of America's Cup, was one of the few schooners ever designed for racing.
+America, namesake of the America's Cup, was one of the few schooners ever designed for racing.
 This race was long dominated by schooners.
 Three-masted schooner Atlantic set the transatlantic sailing record for a monohull in the 1905 Kaiser's Cup race.
 The record remained unbroken for nearly 100 years.
+Bluenose (1921–1946) was both a successful fishing boat and a racer.